Asymptotic Stability of Empirical Processes and Related Functionals: Introduction

 When assessing the downside risk associated to some financial exposure, besides consistency, \emph{robustness} is a desirable property of asymptotic stability.
 Following Hampel, an estimation is said to be robust if small changes of the law related to the outcomes $\xi_n$ only result in small changes of the distribution characterizing the estimators $\tau_n$.
 While the notion of qualitative robustness has been classically developed, cf. \cite{cuev,hampphd,hamp,hub,miz}, by means of the weak topology of measures, Kr\"atschmer et al. \cite{kra1,kra} and Z\"ahle \cite{zh2,zh1}, provide a similar version that applies to the $\psi$-weak topology as the basic topological background.

-The main goal of Section \ref{sec:robustness} is to develop a criterion for the robustness of the estimators $\tau_n$, by exploiting the consistency result discussed in Corollary \ref{co:consisency}.
-With this aim in mind, we formulate there a refined notion of robustness in terms of the modulus of continuity of the statistic $\tau$.
+The main goal of Section \ref{sec:robustness} is to develop a criterion for the {asymptotic stability} of the estimators $\tau_n$, {which turns out to be related to the notion of qulitative robustness}, by exploiting the consistency result discussed in Corollary \ref{co:consisency}.
+With this aim in mind, we formulate there a {notion of asymptotic stability} in terms of the modulus of continuity of the statistic $\tau$.
 Such a formulation naturally arises when dealing with random measures, and hence in the particular case of the canonical conditional distribution defined by the variables $\xi_n$, if stationarity holds.

 \